ASTHMA POLICY 2026 - 2027

 All students diagnosed with asthma are required to have a student asthma kit at school which contains:

-Student asthma kits will be stored in their classroom
+Student asthma kits will be stored in their classroom.

 Asthma emergency response plan